-In Sefer Tehillim 19:8, David HaMelech says, Toras Hashem temimah, "Hashem's Torah is complete/perfect."
+In Sefer Tehillim 19:8, David Ha'melech says: Toras Hashem temimah, "Hashem's Torah is complete/perfect."
 This pasuk describes the all-encompassing nature of the Torah.
-The Sefas Emes quotes the pasuk in Shiras Haazinu (Devarim 32:4), Hatzur tamim paalo, "The Rock, Whose works are complete."
-He interprets the Rock as a reference to Hashem Who used the Torah, which is referred to as complete (tamim - temimah) to culminate His word of (paalo) Creation.
+The Sefas Emes quotes the pasuk in Shiras Haazinu: Ha'tzur tamim paalo, "The Rock, Whose works are complete/perfect" (Devarim 32:4).
+He interprets the word Rock as a reference to Hashem Who used the Torah, which is referred to as complete/perfect (tamim - temimah) to culminate His word of (paalo) Creation.
 Since the Torah preceded the Creation of the world, and, in effect, is the source for Creation, every facet of the world - both physical and spiritual - has its origins in the Torah.
-The Torah also goes by the term aish, fire, and is known as Toras chesed, Torah of kindness, and Toras emes, Torah of truth.
+The Torah also is referred to by the term aish, fire, and is also known as Toras chesed, Torah of kindness, as well as Toras emes, Torah of truth.
 Thus, each character trait of man in some way finds its corresponding part in the Torah.